Infrastructure-AsCode/hub-spoke-vwan/docs/index.md

-# Hub-spoke network topology with Azure Virtual WAN
+# Working with Azure Virtual WAN

 ![logo](assets/images/logo.png)

-This is level 200 workshop that covers different aspects of implementing Hub-spoke network topology with Azure Virtual WAN.
-You will learn:
+This is level 200 workshop that covers different aspects of working with Azure Virtual WAN where you will learn:

-- How to
+- How to ...
 ...

 and much more...